Netheravon: Avon Camp

 Support Weapons Wing remained at Netheravon until 1995 when Avon Camp was closed and the Wing moved to the Land Warfare Centre, Warminster.

 The part of the site known as Avon Camp West, on the A345 south of Netheravon, was proposed for the building of a new Royal Artillery Museum after the Firepower museum at Woolwich closed in 2016.
 However, the offer of a lease of the site was withdrawn in 2020.

-Governance
+Local government

-The village is the most populous part of 'The Collingbournes and Netheravon' electoral ward.
-This ward starts in the west at Netheravon, stretches east to Collingbourne Ducis and ends in the east at Chute Forest.
-The population of this ward at the 2011 census was 4,186.
+Netheravon is a civil parish with an elected parish council.
+It is in the area of Wiltshire Council, a unitary authority, which is responsible for most local government functions.

 In media

 Channel 4 television programme Time Team briefly re-investigated the Roman villa site for a Series 4 episode, first broadcast in 1997.

 Notable people

 Sydney Smith (1771–1845), later known as a humourist and writer, was a curate at Netheravon in the late 1790s and established a Sunday school.
 He left the parish after he was appointed travelling tutor to the son of Michael Hicks Beach.

 The writer Frank Sawyer (1906–1980), born nearby in Bulford, lived in Netheravon while employed as a river keeper on the Avon and died on the banks of the river near the parish church.
 He developed the Pheasant Tail Nymph for fly fishing and wrote the books Keeper of the Stream and Nymphs and the Trout.

 Oliver Kite (1920–1968) was an equally well known fly fisherman who, from 1958 until his death on the River Test from a heart attack, lived on the High Street as a near neighbour of Sawyer.
 He presented a Southern television series, Kite's Country, and wrote Nymph Fishing in Practice.
 He is buried in the Churchyard of the adjoining parish of Fittleton.